-I watched as Miguel delicately cut the lifeless leaves gathering near the base of his Rubber tree.
-His 2018 project was to add more life to our flat.
-The sudden transformation of our balcony into a verdant urban jungle combined with his morning routine of shirtless gardening has earned him the nickname ‘Mowgli’ among our friends.
+I watched as Miguel delicately cut the lifeless leaves gathering at the base of his Rubber tree.
+His 2018 project was to add more life to our flat, and succeed he did.
+The sudden transformation of our balcony into a verdant urban jungle, combined with his morning routine of shirtless gardening has earned him the nickname ‘Mowgli’ among our friends.

 I’ve been keenly observing the thickening foliage the past five months, and it’s amazing to witness the valuable effects of Mowgli’s constant pruning, specially to our fruit-bearing plants.
 We suddenly have a good supply of Calamansi and Chili peppers, plus one, chubby Eggplant.
-The science behind it is that when you regularly take away dead branches and unnecessary buds, plants are able to absorb nutrients better, enabling them to grow faster.
+When you regularly take away dead branches and unnecessary buds, plants are able to absorb nutrients better, enabling them to grow faster.

 Our lives require pruning too.
 Through time, we accumulate things, narratives, relationships, and ideologies that we carry with us.
 Pruning is about taking a step back and letting go of all those that are weighing us down; saying no to what is no longer aligned with the life we’d like to build, so we could be free to become the version that we seek.